 - Didn’t do as well as you want?
 You can choose to review your Verbal Reasoning and Quantitative Section answers for $50.

 - The first application you complete will be $179

 - You pay these cost UPON submitting the application, not before!

 - Transcript entry service $65-140 depending on the number of transcripts you have.
 Using this service means a CASPA employee will input your transcript for you in to CASPA.
 Seriously, don’t use this.
-It might take time, but its very easy to enter in your transcript and you can save money.
+It might take time, but its very easy to enter in your transcript and you can save some serious money.
 I talk about entering transcripts on CASPA here

 - You have to send a transcript to CASPA.
-This is for every college you attended.
+For EVERY college.
 Did you do dual enrollment in high school?
 Send a transcript.
 Took one class at a college over the summer?
 Send it.
 Transferred colleges?
 Send transcripts from all of them.
 If you do not submit a transcript from every school you took classes at, its very possible your application will be thrown out.

 - For my school, this was $7